 Plastic Reason: An Anthropology of the Effort to Think the Adult Human Brain in Embryogenetic Terms, forthcoming with the University of California Press, 2016.

 After Ethnos.
-Forthcoming with Duke University Press.
-2017.
+Duke University Press.
+2018.